This post was first published in 2010, and rewritten/updated in 2016.

 Build Your Emergency Fund

 Once full-time freelancing glitters as a possibility on the horizon, start saving.
+Good places to begin:

 - Put your part-time freelancing income into savings.